darkluan/youtube-video-sharing-app/server/README.md

 node run test
 ```

-# Migration
+### Migration

-When you want to change DB then you have to create migration file.
+- In `./server` When you want to change DB then you have to create migration file.

-## Migration config

-All configs related to migration in `.sequelizerc`
+- Migration config: All configs related to migration in `.sequelizerc`

-## Create Migration

-- In order to create migration then you run command below
+- Create Migration: In order to create migration then you run command below

 ```
 sequelize migration:create --name name-of-migration || npx sequelize-cli migration:create --name name-of-migration